-NESTORE is a coach that aims to answer the preferences and wishes of its user.
-Thus users will be involved in both the design and validation of NESTORE following a participatory approach that will be similarly implemented in three pilot sites in Italy, the Netherlands and Spain.
+NESTORE is a virtual coach that aims to answer the preferences and wishes of its user.
+Following a participatory approach, potential users have been been involved in both the design and the validation of the different components of NESTORE.
+Further validation and testing are currently ongoing in three pilot sites in Italy, the Netherlands and Spain

 Finding ways to design with people is at the heart of the research underpinning NESTORE.
 Since the project began, researchers in Lab4Living (Sheffield, UK) have been sharing their experience and expertise of co-design with colleagues on the project in Italy, Spain and the Netherlands.
 Colleagues in these countries have built confidence in this methodology and have facilitated a number of workshops.